-Instead, we recommend clearly defining the few critical mindsets and behaviors required to achieve the business’ priorities, and identifying the essential moments, or situations, when it is most important to exhibit these mindsets and behaviors.
+Instead, we recommend clearly defining the few critical mindsets and behaviours required to achieve the business’ priorities, and identifying the essential moments, or situations, when it is most important to exhibit these mindsets and behaviours.
 Then, codify what the best people in the company do differently in these moments versus what average leaders do and help the entire organisation shift their behaviours in a comprehensive learning journey.

 The learning journey needs to be highly contextual and experiential.

 We have all been through leadership programs based on great theories and frameworks, but are disconnected from our business and cultural context.
 While almost all leadership development companies say that they customise, this contextualisation must go beyond surface-level label changes to reflect the real-life business and leadership challenges that the participants will face in achieving the company’s strategic priorities.

 Even when this is done, the journey will not be effective unless participants are provided with an experiential process by which they can come to their own conclusions and change their underlying assumptions and mindsets.
 Otherwise, behavioural change back on-the-job is highly unlikely.

 Participants need to be able to practice and apply their learnings back on the job in a way that makes them more effective leaders in the long-term.

 In a recent client project, we helped leaders by practicing giving and receiving constructive feedback in the leadership journey and then applying that learning back on-the-job.
 Although feedback was highlighted as one of their six cultural values, in practice, most leaders shied away from conflict and avoided giving or asking for feedback.